Buggy Version Reply

 That said, Quassel is about the only client around that correctly implements this spec, so it probably makes sense to abandon it and adapt other clients' CTCP handling.

-#3 Updated by sph about 5 years ago
+#3 Updated by sph over 5 years ago

 Also worth mentioning: this bypasses Freenode's (and possible other networks') +C channel mode.
 So you can spam all Quassel users in a channel even when the channel mode is explicitly set to disallow channel CTCP's.